 Back Up Iron Sights (BUIS)

 Back up iron sights (BUIS) are designed to provide the operator with an alternative method to acquisition a target depending on situation.
 Provided the weapon has BUIS equipped, a player will able to switch between backup sights and optics using the pre-existing Cycle Camera key (C).
-The player can toggle between the sight modes which is indicated by the BUIS letter in the lower right hand corner.
-S for scope, B for BUIS.
-The BUIS mode can be toggled at any time whether you are aiming down the sight or not, but you must re-aim to change between the modes.
+On the lower right hand corner is a small icon (S for scope, B for BUIS) displaying the currently selected view method.
+It is possible to change which method you’re using when aiming down sights, increasing your ability to either locate hostiles or precisely aim quickly.